Capstone-Projects-2023-Fall/project-studysync/documentation/docs/development-plan/activities.md

 2. To understand how these technologies synergize, proof of concept prototypes will be created.
 3. Gathering information about AI algorithms for generating flashcards and quizzes through ChatGPT API is essential.
 4. Investigate different social features implemented in competing apps to enhance user engagement.
-5. Explore various hosting solutions such as Firebase Hosting, AWS, and Netlify.
+5. Explore hosting solutions: Firebase Hosting.
-6. Conduct research on UI/UX best practices for educational platforms, focusing on Material-UI (MUI) implementation.

 ## Top-Level Design
 1. Develop a navigation system for accessing different features like flashcards, quizzes, social sharing, and user settings.
 2. Implement AI-generated flashcards and quizzes, allowing users to learn and test themselves on various topics.
-3. Design and integrate a user progress tracking system to incentivize app usage and learning.
-4. Set up user authentication and profile management using Firebase.
+3. Set up user authentication and profile management using Firebase.
-5. Enable social interaction features, allowing users to share flashcards and compare quiz scores.
+4. Enable social interaction features, allowing users to share flashcards and compare quiz scores.
-6. Integrate scheduling tools for users to plan their study sessions effectively.
+5. Integrate scheduling tools for users to plan their study sessions effectively.
-7. Develop a responsive and engaging UI using Material-UI, ensuring compatibility across different devices.

 ## Detailed Design
 ### Flashcard and Quiz Pages: